stormchaserroleplaying/stormchaserRPG/Creation/Background/index.md

 ---
-title: 4.
-Describe Your Character
+title: 3.
+Choose a Background
 parent: Character Creation Outline
-nav_order: 4
+nav_order: 3
 ---

-# 4. Describe Your Character
+# 3. Choose a Background
 Once you know the basic game aspects of your character, it’s time to flesh them out as a person.
 Your character needs a name.
 Spend a few minutes thinking about what they look like and how they behave in general terms.

 Using the information in [Personality and Backgrounds](http://stormchaserroleplaying.com/stormchaserRPG/PersonalityandBackgrounds/), you can flesh out your character’s physical appearance and personality traits.
 Choose your character’s **alignment** (the moral compass that guides his or her decisions) and **ideals**.
 This section also helps you identify the things your character holds most dear, called **bonds**, and the **flaws** that could one day undermine them.